 Men’s Basketball – $5,550,475

-Mike Krzyzewski (pronounced “sha-shef-ski”), also known as “Coach K,” (pronounced “Coach K”) has been the head coach of men’s basketball at Duke University since 1980.
-Prior to coaching at Duke, Krzyzewski played basketball under Coach Bob Knight at the United States Military Academy, and began his career as an assistant coach under Knight with the Indiana Hoosiers in the 1974-75 season.
-Krzyzewski became the head coach at Army from 1975–1980, before taking his current position as head coach of Duke immediately thereafter.
+Mike Krzyzewski (pronounced “sha-shef-ski”), also known as “Coach K,” (pronounced “Coach K”) has been the head coach of men’s basketball for the Duke University Blue Devils since 1980.
+Prior to coaching at Duke, Krzyzewski played basketball under Coach Bob Knight at the United States Military Academy, and began his career as an assistant coach under Knight with the Indiana Hoosiers in the 1974–75 season.
+Krzyzewski became the head coach at Army 1975–80, before taking his current position as head coach of Duke immediately thereafter.